MAP-21 CDL Farm Exemptions

 REQUIRED (Farmers are not exempt from)

-• MAP-21 does not exempt a vehicle from size and weight restrictions.
+- MAP-21 does not exempt Covered Farm Vehicles from size and weight restrictions.
 Farm vehicles must abide by posted weight and load limits on roads and bridges.

-• MAP-21 does not exempt Farm Vehicles from registration, fuel tax and vehicle marking requirements.
+- MAP-21 does not exempt Covered Farm Vehicles from registration, fuel tax and vehicle marking requirements.

-• Although operators of a covered farm vehicle are not required to hold a CDL, a Georgia operator is still required to have the applicable Georgia driver’s license specific to the vehicle operated.
-(Proper Class)
+- Although operators of a Covered Farm Vehicle are not required to hold a CDL, a Georgia operator is still required to have either a Class E or Class F license.

 - Class E – Any combination of vehicles with a GVWR of 26,001 pounds or more, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds